ethereum/EIPs/EIPS/eip-1.md

 ![EIP Status Diagram](../assets/eip-1/EIP-process-update.jpg)

-***For Working Groups only Draft, Final, and Withdrawn are used in the Preamble.
+***For Working Groups only Draft, Final, and Withdrawn are used as a `status` in the Preamble.
 While a document is a Draft the working group is responsible for its process.***

 All other proposals will move through all stages of this process.